awsdocs/amazon-ec2-user-guide/doc_source/set-time.md

 ## Configure the Amazon Time Sync Service on Amazon Linux AMI<a name="configure-amazon-time-service-amazon-linux"></a>

 **Note**
-On Amazon Linux 2, the default `chrony` configuration is already set up to use the Amazon Time Sync Service IP address\.
+On Amazon Linux 2, `chrony` is already installed and configured to use the Amazon Time Sync Service IP address\.

  With the Amazon Linux AMI, you must edit the `chrony` configuration file to add a server entry for the Amazon Time Sync Service\.